 The area of digital sports media and marketing has become one of the fastest growing sectors of the sports industry.
 The marketing and digital media focus will provide you with an understanding of communications practices and strategies, fundamentals of sponsorship packages, marketing best practices, and the ever-changing digital landscape.
 With new applications and platforms developed daily, what may be effective today might fade tomorrow.
 You will learn to adapt to these mediums through coursework and practical applications.

 Internships and Work Opportunities

 The Sports Project Requirement provides you with the option to complete an internship where you can learn and expand your network or take a deeper dive in a specific topic related to sports through a supervised research project or independent study.

 The program enables students to evolve as professionals through our professional development and coaching process, as well as expand their network through industry events, panels, and speakers, drawing on the abundant resources of New York City, the sports capital of the world.
-Additionally, the Office of Career Management in the School of Professional Studies provides comprehensive, quality services and access to Columbia University’s career resources and networks which support students in meeting their professional goals.
+Additionally, the Career Design Lab in the School of Professional Studies provides comprehensive, quality services and access to Columbia University’s career resources and networks which support students in meeting their professional goals.
 Please note that students are responsible for pursuit and securement of their own internship opportunities.